ora0600/confluent-live-dr-demo/part1.md

 export TF_VAR_confluent_cloud_api_secret="SECRETYYYYYXXXXXXYXYXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"
 ```

-Or store Key and secret into a file (will be read by terraform automatically)
+Or store Key and secret into a file `terraform.tfvars` (will be read by terraform automatically)

 ```bash
 cd Part1/01-kafka-ops-team